This website requires JavaScript.

 Conclusion

 Recording with two cameras in OBS isn't just a tech flex; it's a genuine way to make your content more watchable.
+If you want to learn how to record with OBS, check out our guide for step-by-step instructions.
 It allows you to tell a better story by showing more detail.
 Whether you're using a simple webcam setup or advanced gear like the OBSBOT Tail 2, the steps are largely the same: Add sources, manage your USB bandwidth, and design your layout.
 Open OBS, plug them in, and see what you can create!